lyteword/chspurgeon-tod/volume-2/psalm-51.md

 2\.Because given in the name of the Redeemer.
 With such sacrifices God is well pleased.

-## WORKS UPON THE FIFTY-FIRST PSALM
+## Works Upon The Fifty-First Psalm

 Exposition of the Fifty-first Psalm, by MARTIN LUTHER, in "Select works of Martin Luther, translated by REV. HENRY COLE."
 Vol. I., pp. 51-197.